|15 days/12 nights self drive exploration of New Zealand's North & South Islands|

 The city of Nelson is home to a fascinating community of beach, bush and art lovers.
 From here you can organise yourself an eco-adventure or become immersed in the local creative culture.
 Every year the city hosts the Montana New Zealand Wearable Art Awards, where art comes off the wall and onto the body.

-Day 9 - Nelson - Full day at leisure
+Day 9 - Nelson - Full

 The Nelson region is known for its year-round sunshine, golden beaches, national parks, boutique wineries, micro breweries and a large creative community of working artists.
 Add to this locally grown produce, freshly caught seafood, historical streetscapes and waterfront restaurants and you’ll see that it offers a thoroughly pleasurable way of life.
 Situated in the north-west corner of the South Island, the Nelson region is surrounded by sheltering mountain ranges, giving it a Mediterranean-type climate.